PM Modi hails Bangabandhu's leadership, Indian Army's contribution in Bangladesh's independence war | Law-Order

 Meanwhile, at least four persons were killed and dozens injured when some Islamist organisations protesting Prime Minister Modi’s visit to Bangladesh clashed with police on Friday afternoon.

-In Chittagong’s Hathazari upazila, at least four persons, including two students, were killed and dozens injured when police tried to disperse the protesters by first firing tear shells followed by rubber bullets and shotguns, the Dhaka Tribune reported.
+In Chittagong’s Hathazari upazila, at least four persons, including two students, were killed and dozens injured when fired tear shells followed by rubber bullets and shotguns to disperse crowd, the Dhaka Tribune reported.

-''The Hathazari police station suddenly came under attack.
-We are trying to bring the situation under control,'' the paper quoted Additional Superintendent of Police Shahadat Hossain as saying.

-In Dhaka, at least 50 people, including two journalists, were injured when clashes broke out between a group of protesters and police in the Baitul Mukarram area on Friday afternoon.
+In Dhaka, at least 50 people, including two journalists, were injured when clashes broke out between a group of protesters, mostly members of Islamist groups, and police in the Baitul Mukarram area on Friday.

-The protesters, members of various Islamist groups, launched a fresh demonstration after Friday prayers, protesting the visit of Modi.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)